 Alternative School Status Application Page

-The application for alternative school status for FY19 (2018-2019 school year) will open on October 1st.
-All schools, including those that wish to continue their alternative status from FY18 into FY19 must recertify by filling out and submitting the application materials online no later than 5pm on January 15, 2019.
-All schools that wish to be considered for alternative school status in FY19 must provide all requested information.
+The application for alternative school status for FY21 (2020-2021 school year) will open on March 9th.
+All schools, including those that wish to continue their alternative status from FY20 into FY21 must recertify by filling out and submitting the application materials online no later than 5pm on May 29, 2020.
+All schools that wish to be considered for alternative school status in FY21 must provide all requested information.
 Schools operating a Dropout Recovery Program (DRP) must apply for alternative school status.
-Due to the extensive length of the window AND the effort/ resources required for ADE to process all new applications, no applications will be accepted after 5pm on January 15.
-Notification of alternative school status to schools is tentatively scheduled for mid-March.
-Schools must request a credit recovery exemption.
+Due to the effort/resources required for ADE to process applications, no applications will be accepted after 5pm on May 29.
+Notification of alternative school status to schools is tentatively scheduled for late June.

 Alternative schools are defined as schools that meet the Arizona State Board of Education approved definition (updated 02/28/2014) as schools whose sole and clearly-stated mission is to serve specific populations of at-risk students.